JuliaSoft/JuliaDexConverter/README.md

 This file is amied to give an overview about the program configuration and the basic idea that stayes behind the tool.

-The follow sections are structured:
+The follow sections are structured as well:

 1. A quickly guide to import the project in Eclipse
 2. An overview on the basic idea